w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 ### Example Use-Cases

 - Request for specific operations to occur on the recipient system.
-- Optionally include payment of fees on target network for requested operation.
+- Optionally include payment of fees on a target network for requested operation.
 - Provide methods for various token transfer models:
   - **Remote Transfers**: control an account on a remote chain, allowing the local chain to have an address on the remote chain for receiving funds and to eventually transfer those funds it controls